eead-csic-compbio/scripting_linux_shell/session1.md

 - Date and time of last modification.
 - The file or directory name.

-Note that you don't need to be in a specific directory to list its contents.
+As we have seen with the `touch` command, we don't need to be in a specific directory to list its contents.
 You can specify the *path* of the directory to be listed as an argument of the `ls` command.
 For example, to show the contents of the *home* directory:

     ls /home

+Hence, this is true in general when a command accepts a path as an argument.

 You can also use the `-d` option to list the directory itself, instead of its contents, so that you can check its permissions, for example:

     ls -ld /home

-You can also combine different options.
-For example, to list the contents of the data directory, as a list `l`, with file sizes in *human readable format* `h`, sorted by date of modification `t`:

-    ls -lht data
+You should get something like:

+    drwxr-xr-x 4 root root 4096 sep 17  20:26 /home

 As argument you can also specify a filename, instead of a directory name.
-In fact, in linux everything is a file, directories too.

     ls -lht data/dummydata

+You can also combine different options.
+For example, to list the contents of the current directory, as a list `l`, with file sizes in *human readable format* `h`, sorted by date of modification `t`:

+    ls -lht

-Note that we have been using file paths as an argument for `ls`.
+Note that we have been using different paths as arguments for `ls`.
 There are different ways to specify a path.
 Compare the next 2 commands:

 ```
 ls -l /home/osboxes/scripting/lesson1/data
 ls -l data
 ```

-The results are the same, because in fact we are asking to list the contents of the same path.
+The results are the same, because in fact we are asking to list the contents of the same directory, using different type of path.

 In the first example (`ls -l /home/osboxes/scripting/lesson1/data`) we are using what is called an **absolute path**.
-Absolute paths start always with `/`, because we are specifying the full path, from the *root* directory up to the final file.
-With absolute paths, we can specify any file of the system, but sometimes the path can grow very rapidly to a very long string of text.
+Absolute paths start always with `/`, because we are specifying the full path: from the root directory up to the final file.

-With the second example (`ls -l data`), we are using a **relative path**, which means "from the place we are currently".
-We are not using "/" to begin the path, since instead of from the root directory, we are specifying the path from our current location.
+With the second example (`ls -l data`), we are using a **relative path**, which means *from the place we are currently at*.
+We are not using `/` to begin the path, since instead of from the root directory, we are specifying the path from our current location.
 This is a key to differentiate absolute and relative paths in linux: absolute paths start with "/", relative paths do not.

 Another example, let's list the `dummydata` file within the `data` directory.
 From our current directory (`/home/osboxes/scripting/lesson1`) we could write a relative path: